If you have any pain in the shoulder, neck, or elbow joint (e.g., tennis elbow), you might be dealing with rotator cuff tendonitis.

 I go through this and much more in the Effective Rotator Cuff Exercise Program.

-If you are a fitness professionals and are looking for exercises to help your clients with rotator cuff injuries, I recommend taking a look at the Effective Rotator Cuff Exercise Program.
+If you are a fitness professional looking for exercises to help your clients with rotator cuff injuries, I recommend looking at the Effective Rotator Cuff Exercise Program.
 It is full or rotator cuff exercises to help your clients out.

 Rick Kaselj, MS